sharett/hotline/README.md

 Hotline is a phone bank hotline and mass texting tool that uses Twilio.

+## Features

+Hotline:
+* Direct incoming calls and texts to hotline staff based on day of week, time of day and language ability.
+* Send texts and make calls from the browser.

+Broadcast:
+* Send mass texts, import and remove lists of numbers.
+Process unsubscribe requests.

 It is not production ready and is very much in progress.

 ## Requirements